 Foot ulceration is among the most common health issues, and its prevalence has increased recently.
 It is one of the major causes of amputations, particularly in patients with uncontrolled diabetes.
-The lifetime foot risk of developing a foot ulcer in patients with diabetes is more than 33%.
+The lifetime risk of developing a foot ulcer in patients with diabetes is more than 33%.
 Diabetic foot ulcer causes a lot of morbidities and accounts for approximately two-thirds of all United States non-traumatic amputations.
 Infections in these patients are thought to be limb-threatening conditions.

 Simultaneous action of multiple contributing factors such as peripheral vascular disease, neuropathy, biomechanical structural deformities, and soft tissue changes is behind the formation and progression of foot ulcerations.

-As the capillary size decreases, an increase in vascular permeability, and an impairment in the local blood flow regulations alter the microvasculature in patients with DM.
+As the capillary size decreases, an increase in vascular permeability and an impairment in the local blood flow regulations alter the microvasculature in patients with DM.
 Endothelial dysfunction is thought to be the leading cause of changes in the microvascular system.
 Endogenous nitric oxide causes dilatation of both arteries and veins at the microvascular level by regulating the vascular tone.
 Vasoconstriction and hypertension occur as the level of nitric oxide decreases.
-Lower responsiveness of patients with diabetes to nitric oxide puts them at a higher risk of increased vasoconstriction and, subsequently, ulceration due to lack of adequate nutrients and oxygen for healing.
+Lower responsiveness of patients with diabetes to nitric oxide puts them at a higher risk of increased vasoconstriction and, subsequently, ulceration due to a lack of adequate nutrients and oxygen for healing.

 Peripheral neuropathy is a progressive loss of peripheral nerve fibers, including the sensory, motor, and autonomic fibers.
 It can progress to a complete sensation loss, which typically begins distally at the toes and advances proximally with a stocking and glove pattern.
 Patients are not aware of minor traumas at advanced levels of peripheral neuropathy.
 Motor neuropathy causes a muscle imbalance leading to increased pressure and a tissue breakdown in certain weight-bearing areas.
 Autonomic neuropathy causes a decreased supply of nutrients and oxygen to the soft tissues of the foot by shunting the arterial blood flow away from the nutrient capillaries.
 Hyperglycemia is the leading cause of neuropathy in patients with DM.
-Nitric oxide has also been demonstrated to decrease in a diabetic patient with peripheral neuropathy.
+Nitric oxide has also been demonstrated to be decreased in diabetic patients with peripheral neuropathy.

 History and Physical